chrislovecnm/chrislovecnm.com/_posts/2017-11-10-choosing-a-cni-provider.md

 ## Why use CNI

-Kubernetes default provider networking provider, kubenet, is a simple network plugin that works with various cloud providers.  kubenet is a very basic network provider, and basic is good but does not have very many features.
+Kubernetes default networking provider, kubenet, is a simple network plugin that works with various cloud providers.  kubenet is a very basic network provider, and basic is good but does not have very many features.
 Moreover, kubenet has many  limitations.
 For instance, when running kubenet, in AWS